kouroshparsa/django_trace/README.md

 Also, the host name is automatically determined to be included in the email.
 If you want to overwrite it, use the `HOST` option.

 ## How use the audit
-After installing, and configuring django_trace, make sure you migrate the database as previously explained.
+After installing, and configuring `django_trace`, make sure you migrate the database as previously explained.

 Then, you'll get admin pages created for the audit.